vokya/english-for-designers-1/04-experience/index.md

 ---

 ### Thanks for reading!
-For more details download the .pdf file below...
+For a full rundown of details download the .pdf file below...

 [Download my CV (.pdf)](cv-2022-11-mestan.pdf)